- Program Brief: Maternal, Infant, and Early Childhood Home Visiting Program (PDF - 1 MB)

 HRSA, in partnership with the Administration of Children and Families (ACF), supports awardees in conducting rigorous evaluations of their programs.
 State-led evaluations help to a) build the evidence of effectiveness on promising approach home visiting models, b) examine the replication of evidence-based home visiting models across new settings and contexts, c) answer questions of local salience, and d) use empirical information to improve service delivery.

 In FY 2021, HRSA launched a new approach to voluntary, state-led evaluation of evidence-based home visiting programs.
 Under this new approach, referred to as coordinated state evaluation, MIECHV awardees conducting state-led evaluation must select to conduct evaluation on a priority topic, identified by HRSA, in coordination with other MIECHV awardees.
-In consultation with key partners, HRSA identified four priority topic areas in which awardees could propose to conduct coordinated state evaluations:
+In consultation with key partners, HRSA identified three priority topic areas in which awardees could propose to conduct coordinated state evaluations:

 - Maternal health, and